itsfuad/FCCIMPL/website/src/content/docs/basics/operators.md

 let shifted_right := a >> 1; // 0b101 (5)
 ```

-Don't worry if this seems complex—most of the time you won't need bitwise operators.
+Don't worry if this seems complex - most of the time you won't need bitwise operators.
 They're mainly used for:
 - Working with hardware or network protocols
 - Storing multiple flags efficiently
 - Performance-critical code

 ## Operator Precedence

 When you have multiple operators in one expression, Ferret follows specific rules about which one to do first.
-This is called "operator precedence" or "order of operations"—just like in math class!
+This is called "operator precedence" or "order of operations" - just like in math class!

 Here's the order from highest priority (done first) to lowest (done last):